top of page

+As he lay in bed recovering, Francesco became fascinated by animals and nature.
 The sound of birdsong and the beauty of nature made him feel better.

 Below is a photo of the actual robe worn by San Francesco.
 It is on display in la Basilica di San Francesco in Assisi.

 In those days, the most feared illness was leprosy.
-Anyone who had the illness was forced to live outside the town in caves or huts.
+Anyone who had the condition was cruelly forced to live outside the town in caves or huts.
 They even had to wear a bell around their necks so that people could hear them from a distance and run away before they came too near.